akrawchyk/akrawchyk-web/src/resume.md

 - Built dynamic user interfaces for API driven applications with jQuery and Backbone.
 - Delivered high-quality multi-lingual news websites from designs.
-- Collaborated with UX designers to create themable component design systems.
+- Collaborated with UX designers to create themeable component design systems.

 ## Extras